na-na-hi/renget/archive/tmd2many_pokemon.md

 **Legendary Rolls:** *Legendary/Mythical Rolls* are of a species considered **Legendary** or **Mythical.** While some Legends *are* indeed rollable, rolling for them *outside of concrete, un-cheatable means is grounds for a forced reroll,* and in the odd chance an insurmountable number of Players get them, GM intervention may be needed.

 ### QoL
 **Evolution Clause:** If a Player rolls a Pokémon with *alternate forms or is at a later Evolution Stage,* they may choose to play as a different form or go back down the Evolution Line.
-This applies to *Regional Variants, Form Changes, and Evolution.*
+This applies to *Regional Variants, Form Changes, and Evolution.* Only the starting stage can change between regional forms.
 **Same-Species Clause:** If a Player just so happens to roll *two Pokémon of the same Evolution Line,* they may reroll until they get a different option separate from the first.
 **Grief Clause:** If all options available to a Player would make for an *unenjoyable experience,* they may reroll to get a species with less personal grievances.
 **Mega Clause:** If a Player rolls a *Mega-Evolved or Gigantimax Pokémon* through some means, they may choose to have the Mega or Gigantimax Form as their Character's natural state.
 This is *purely-cosmetic* and does not have a mechanical impact on the game, nor does it make a Character significantly larger than normal.